GeoSensorWebLab/gsw-chef/README.markdown

 Template for new cookbooks.
 Contains test-kitchen configuration for local testing with VirtualBox/vagrant.

+## Creating New Cookbooks

+1. Duplicate the template: `cp -r gsw-cookbook-template node-cookbook`
+2. Edit `node-cookbook` to replace `gsw-cookbook-template` in recipes, metadata, etc
+3. Add `node-cookbook` to the git repository and push to origin

 ## Bootstrapping Instructions

 Want to set up a new/existing cloud instance or machine with a cookbook?
 Here are the step-by-step instructions.
 (TODO)